-- The criterion for persons receiving subsequent three-year appointments as Lecturer is: Demonstrated sustained commitment to and sustained effectiveness in classroom instruction; and - Demonstrated through service within the Darden School the willingness to materially contribute to the management of the Darden School, the ability to work with their colleagues to further the Darden School's objectives, including supporting the strategic priorities of the Darden School, the capacity to contribute to the development of their area, and to actively participate in the activities of the respected professional societies in their field.
+- The criterion for persons receiving subsequent three-year appointments as Lecturer is: Demonstrated commitment to and effectiveness in classroom instruction; and - Demonstrated through service within the Darden School the willingness to materially contribute to the management of the Darden School, the ability to work with their colleagues to further the Darden School's objectives, including supporting the strategic priorities of the Darden School, the capacity to contribute to the development of their area, and to actively participate in the activities of the respected professional societies in their field.

-AGF Members holding the rank of Lecturer may choose to be considered for promotion to Senior Lecturer after serving six continuous years.
-They may also choose to forego promotion review.
-The Darden School may renew the contract of a Lecturer who foregoes review but is not required to do so.
+AGF Members holding the rank of Lecturer will be considered for promotion to Senior Lecturer after serving six continuous years.
+They may also choose to forego promotion review by opting out in writing.
+Choosing to postpone or forego promotion review does not preclude renewal.